 Since July 2018 CbH is a solo project by M.Q. and this is the first result of this decision, nonetheless, the album has the participation of Iosif Najarro as a session drummer only, this is not a surprise to anyone, considering the long history of these guys working together, there was no one better for the task.
 With this album M.Q. establishes Conceived by Hate as one of the most consistent and best acts in the country and the region.
 This is a masterpiece that has sacrificed the band's melodic characteristics, they started to disappear in "Death and Beyond", now the transformation grew horns.
 I remember that at some point I read some words by M.Q. saying he wanted to make raw music, well, he has succeeded on it.

-This is my favorite album by Conceived by Hate and one of -if not- the best album so far this year in terms of Salvadoran productions.
-You cannot miss it, a must have.
+This is my favorite album by Conceived by Hate and one of -if not- the best albums so far this year in terms of Salvadoran productions.
+You cannot miss it, a must-have.